 You are not alone, 1/2 of the UK are feeling anxious and overwhelmed about the changes to ease Lockdown and indeed what about life post lockdown will now be like.
 For many of us, we are now used to logging on from home to have meetings, workouts and order our food shopping, all online, without leaving the house.

 We’ve learned that our new normal is to stay at home.
 The commute is as far as from the bedroom, to the kitchen, dining room or study and as we reach these longed for dates, the thought of the work commute on the tube or heavy traffic is something we’ve not missed and the heart starts to race..

-Now tomorrow, non essential shops and businesses that have been closed will opening their doors for the first time in months.
 Many of us will feel excited, many of us apprehensive.
 Lots of us maybe feel a bit of both.
 Join me in trying to navigate these next few weeks together..

 Let’s take baby steps..